Home Wiki > SDB:Configuring Scanners

 Scanner

-This kind of setup for scanning via network makes sense only when the client workstation is also located next to the scanner (in particular when both the client and the server with the scanner are located in the same room).
+This kind of setup for scanning via network makes sense only when the client workstation is also located next to the scanner (in particular when both the client and the server with the scanner are located in the same room), see the following:

-In contrast a powerful network printer scanner copier all-in-one device is usually used in a different way by "stand-alone scanning to e-mail" where neither a particular scanner driver software nor any SANE software is involved at all.
+In contrast to the above described scanning on a USB scanner a powerful network printer scanner copier all-in-one device is usually used in a different way by "stand-alone scanning to e-mail" where neither a particular scanner driver software nor any SANE software is involved at all.

 Normally one can scan directly on a professional network printer scanner copier and specify scan resolution and image file format (e.g. tiff, PDF, ...) and all the other scanning options directly at the device and in particular one can specify an e-mail address to which the device will send the scanned image file so that one will receive the scanned image as a mail attachment according to what was specified as image file format.